hpnog/javaDependenceGraph/README.md

 This tool is a **Program Dependence Graph** generator for a given input file in the programming language _Java_ that can be outputed as a dot file.
 It's wrapped around an easy to use GUI for a better analysis of the code provided to the application through the intermediate representation of a **PDG**.

+This project was devemoped as a project for the Compiler course @ FEUP.

 ### Feature Set:

 * Syntactic checks of the given code(Error reporting through the GUI);